 We may send you updates about your health care coverage.
 We will send this to the most recent address we have for you.
 If you move or have a new address, let us know your new address as soon as you can by calling member services at 1-800-464-4000 (TTY 711).
-Also, let your County Eligibility Worker and Health Plan of San Joaquin know your new address.
+Also, let your County Eligibility Worker and L.A.
+Care Health Plan know your new address.